melvinkokxw/cs50-ai-projects/notes/week2.md

 Likehood weighting starts by fixing the values for evidence variables.
 We then sample the non-evidence variables using conditional probabilities in the Bayesian Network.
 Lastly we weight each sample by its likelihood: the probability of all of the evidence

+## Markov assumption

+The assumption that the current state depends on only  a finite fixed number of previous states

+## Markov chain

+A sequence of random variables where the distribution of each variable follows the Markov assumption